PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 tags = ["nixos","neovim"]
 +++

-Introduction to a neovim flake to host multilple neovim editions with inheritance.
-Instead of having one big configuration for multiple tasks, we can create multiple editions focused on one specific task.
-With the inheritance we can reusue configurations of one edition in another.
-In this article I will provide a step by step guidance with beginner friendly explanations on how create your own flake.
+Introduction to a Neovim flake for hosting multiple Neovim editions with inheritance.
+Instead of having one large configuration for multiple tasks, we can create multiple editions focused on specific tasks.
+With inheritance, we can reuse configurations from one edition in another.
+In this article, I will provide a step-by-step guide with beginner-friendly explanations on how to create your own flake.

 <!-- more -->